 The TIC modernization effort is a response to the technological advances made in recent years within the information technology space and specifically cloud, mobile, and encryption technology.
-To allow flexibility for federal agencies to incorporate new technology concepts in modernizing their network infrastructure, the existing TIC architecture adopts a flexible framework and capabilities to keep pace with increasing demand.
+To allow flexibility for federal agencies to incorporate new technology concepts in modernizing their network infrastructure and to adopt modern security concepts like zero trust architectures (ZTA), the existing TIC architecture provides a flexible framework and capabilities to keep pace with increasing demand.